 Below is a map of the top ten.
 All of them except two are a suburban or exurban location.

-What will happen in Georgia in the next cycle?
+What will happen in Georgia with mortgage defaults in the next cycle?

 There will no doubt be more defaults in the locations highlighted above, but I don’t think the sky will fall like it did in 2008.
 The areas highlighted above (other than the two in town locations located in “changing” areas on the South Side of Atlanta) all have substantial inventory of new houses and available land to build more.
 These areas will see more distress than other more metro areas that have limited supply.